 - Stored fat is sent to the liver

 - The liver breaks down fat and produces glucose from it

 - The glucose is “burnt” to generate energy

 - Ketones are produced as part of the Ketosis process

-In this article you learned what is Ketosis and some details about this mechanism.
+In this article, you learned what it is Ketosis and some details about this mechanism.

 Glucose is normally produced as a consequence of eating sugars and carbs.

-In case of a shortage of glucose the body will enter in a metabolism state of Ketosis, where it will break down stored fat to produce glucose and as a consequence, energy.
+In case of a shortage of glucose, the body will enter into a metabolism state of Ketosis, where it will break down stored fat to produce glucose and, as a consequence, energy.
 Ketosis will create Ketones, a chemical substance, as part of the process.